LabFig

 • Text to Figure from natural language descriptions

-• Sketch to Figure from hand-drawn photos
+• Sketch to Figure from whiteboard or notebook photos

 • PDF to Figure extraction and reconstruction

-• Photo to Figure from lab photos into illustrations
+• Photo to Figure from lab photos

-• Reference to Figure for style/layout replication
+• Reference to Figure for style and layout replication

-• Auto mode: style follows prompt without explicit selection
+• Auto mode: style follows prompt

 About LabFig